 You can’t address a race-specific problem with a race-neutral solution and racist institutional practices.

-CAO is not thoughtful, community-driven legislation that works backwards from the question that seems lost on the bill writers: Who’s most impacted?
+CAO is not community-driven legislation.
+If it were, it would work backwards from the most important question: Who’s most impacted?
 The answer: Black people.
-The CAO’s summary findings misquotes the ACLU’s two landmark studies showing state-by-state across the U.S. who was impacted.
-The bill says, “enforcement of cannabis … disproportionately impacting people of color who are almost 4 times more likely to be arrested for cannabis possession than their White counterparts, despite equal rates of use across populations.”
+The CAO’s summary findings misquote the ACLU’s two landmark studies showing cannabis arrest rates state-by-state across the U.S. The bill says enforcement of cannabis disproportionately impacted “people of color who are almost 4 times more likely to be arrested for cannabis possession than their White counterparts, despite equal rates of use across populations.”

 The ACLU studies published in 2020 & 2013 were very clear that Black people, including Latinx people identified as “Black” by an arresting officer, are the people in the U.S. arrested at 4 times the rate of White people.

-So who is the bill trying to serve?
+Who will the bill’s equity provisions serve as-is?
 Let’s take a look at the federal social equity license.
 It’s absurd to think many people impacted by the War on Drugs will launch a licensed cannabis business under the equity license provision in the bill.
 You must have a cannabis conviction or have an immediate family member who’s been convicted AND have an income of roughly $60,000 for most of the last 10 years.
 Almost no one making $60,000 can start a cannabis business exactly because they don’t have the capital or access to capital sources needed to start that business.
-Procuring a license in any state requires upfront capital easily reaching $100,000 plus now you need a federal license.
+Procuring a license in any state requires upfront capital easily reaching $100,000, plus now you need a federal license.
 How does someone at $60,000 income maintain a roof over their head and start a licensed cannabis business on the side?
 It will happen so rarely the federal social equity program feels like a figment.
 The bill does incentivize states for having social equity programs with federal tax dollars to fund those programs.
 All programs are funded equally.
 From faulty equity programs (like IL’s program) to good programs with thriving Black- and brown-owned businesses, all states receive the same money regardless of equitable outcomes.
 It’s easy to create an ineffective “lipstick” social equity program and, sadly, the incentive via CAO is the same either way.

 One more absurdity in the CAO is using the SBA to fund social equity cannabis businesses.
 These folks making $60,000 or less with a cannabis charge (or relative with a charge) highly likely won’t qualify for an SBA loan because 1) Loans on new businesses require owners to have collateral, which is the same as saying “wealth.”
 Loan applicants need a home, cars, parents with a home, etc. to serve as collateral if the loan defaults.
 Black people, with less than 10% the wealth of their White counterparts on average, don’t usually have the collateral to qualify.
 Likely, our fictional $60k/year equity licensee hasn’t amassed any collateral or wealth either.
 2) SBA loans require “good character,” which means a background check, and a criminal record will get your loan denied.
 Over-policing of the Black community is another reason Black people are underserved by SBA loans.
 It’s ironic the problem the CAO is trying to address uses system’s that deny people for the very problem the bill attempts to address.